-Philips Wake-Up Light HF3520
+Philips Wake-Up Light HF3505

 HeimVision Alarm Clock

-You can also program default wake-up times and a target light intensity (with four different alarms) so you get the exact sunrise experience you’re looking for.
-The clock naturally starts with redder colors and moves to brighter hues to mimic a real sunrise, and radio and wake-up tones are included by default.
+You can also program default wake-up times and a target light intensity (with four different alarms), so you get the exact sunrise experience you’re looking for.
+Thenaturally starts with redder colors and moves to brighter hues to mimic a real sunrise, and radio and wake-up tones are included by default.
 The alarm clock even includes a “sun” button, which lets you use the device as a nightlight when necessary.

 Philips Somneo HF3650

 Given Philips is a household name when it comes to lighting, it’s not surprising to see the manufacturer featured twice on our list.
 The Somneo is similar to the aforementioned Wake-Up Light, but includes a wealth of extra features.
-There are seven sounds to wake up to, USB and auxiliary connections for playing music and charging your phone, and a white noise setting if background sound helps you fall asleep.
+There are seven sounds to wake up to, USB and auxiliary connections for playing music and charging your phone, and a white noise setting if background noise helps you fall asleep.

 If falling asleep is often difficult for you, you might also appreciate the RelaxBreathe setting, which helps you time your breath to a gentle pulse of light or sound so you can relax more quickly.
 There’s also a “PowerSnooze” option if you want to break your bad snoozing habit.
-It’s one of the most feature-rich clocks available, though, said features come at a price.
+Theis one of the most feature-rich clocks available, though, said features come at a price.

 Northern Light’s Lumie Bodyclock

-The Lumie allows you to set sunrise and sunset timers to last 15, 20, 30, 45, 60 or 90 minutes, depending on how long you want your light progression to last.
+The Lumie allows you to set sunrise and sunset timers to last 15, 20, 30, 45, 60, or 90 minutes, depending on how long you want your light progression to last.
 The clock also includes an FM radio and a number of sound effects, spanning everything from a choir to a rooster, so there’s plenty of room to play around.
-White noise and wave modes can help you fall asleep, too, and you can turn the display off if you prefer no visible light.
+White noise and wave modes can help you fall asleep, and you can also turn the display off if you prefer no visible light.
 There’s even an away mode, which will keep the clock from turning on when you aren’t around.

 Homelabs Sunrise Alarm Clock

 For those looking for a budget-based model, look no further than the Homelabs Sunrise clock.
 The basic, no-frills device offers a 30-minute timer and a similar timer designed to mimic sunsets.
 It also functions as a vibrant lamp with eight different color options, including purple, blue, and green.

-- The best alarm clocks for 2019
+- The best alarm clocks for 2020

-- The best remote car starters for 2019
+- The best smart light switches for 2020

-- The best wireless security cameras for 2019
+- The best smart light bulbs for 2020